AndreLeclercq/sshctl/README.md

 **SSHCTL** is a lightweight CLI tool designed to simplify and streamline SSH connection management.
 It allows you to store, edit, and quickly connect to your servers using intuitive commands. ⚡

-**Note:** This project is in its early stages of development.
-While the core functionality is already usable Currently, the focus is on Linux compatibility, as it aligns with my personal workflow.
+**Note:** Currently, the focus is on Linux compatibility, as it aligns with my personal workflow.
 However, support for **Windows and macOS** is planned if there is community interest—feel free to open an issue or discussions! 💬

 ## 📋 Versioning & Stability
 - **Stable versions:** Tagged releases (e.g., v0.1.0, v0.2.0) are considered stable and production-ready ✅